-In one such scam, a company aggressively advertised “free trials” for skin care products, dietary supplements and e-cigarettes on various popular websites.
-The lucky consumer would only need to cover the cost of shipping and handling and the product would be delivered – absolutely free!
+In one example, a company aggressively advertises “free trials” for skincare products, dietary supplements, and e-cigarettes on various websites.
+The lucky consumer only needs to cover the cost of shipping and handling, and the product is delivered – absolutely free!

 Of course, the product wasn’t free.
 The victims paid close to $100 in fees before the first shipment was sent out.
 Worse yet, they were charged this same fee each month for the next year, with no way to back out of their contract until the 12 months were up.